helenclx/dotfiles/README.md

 # Helen Chong's Dot Files

-My dot files for my Linux home, managed by [yadm](https://yadm.io/).
+Dot files for my Linux home, managed by [yadm](https://yadm.io/).

+These files are primarily intended for Fedora Linux with KDE Plasma desktop environment.

 ## Instructions